jilinzheng/NISLAB-K8s/README.md

 `jmeter -n -t`[`teastore_browse.jmx`](teastore/teastore_browse.jmx)`-l results.jtl -e -o html_report`

 Upon finishing the load test (assuming it is not in an infinite loop or has a specified thread lifetime), JMeter generates a detailed report of the results of the test in the specified directory (in the example above, the directory name is `html_report`).
 Simply open `index.html` file within the directory to view the report.

+### Existing Tests [Plans]

+I have included all of the various scripts I have used throughout setting up this local testing environment in the [`./jmeter-load-testing/scripts/`](./jmeter-load-testing/scripts/) directory.
+For the latest tests I ran in the Fall 2024 semester, they can be found in [`./jmeter-load-testing/scripts/241111-onwards-scripts/`](./jmeter-load-testing/scripts/241111-onwards-scripts/) as `poisson_cust_attk_*x.jmx` and `steady_cust_attk_*x.jmx`, for tests using a steady customer traffic arrival and a poisson one (note that attacker traffic arrivals are constant in both cases).
+The multipliers are achieved with tuning down the **customer** traffic.
+Again, to run tests with the default HPA policy (scaling off CPU usage) vs. 'coinflipped' HPA policy, **modify the Teastore HPA policy**; there is nothing to do with the JMeter test plans.

 ### Working with the Precise Throughput Timer